Community Action of Orleans and Genesee programs.

 Some typical CATS destinations include Community Partners, Oak Orchard Community Health Center, Mental Health, healthcare facilities, Nutrifair, medical appointments, treatment centers, dialysis centers, and community clinics.

 Other programs include the Main Street Store thrift shop, the Dress for Success Club, and Tech 'n Time free community computers.
 Community Action of Orleans and Genesee sells high quality, donated clothing, shoes, household items, and furniture at affordable prices at the thrift store.
 At Tech n Time, clients have access to Internet capable computers.
+There may even be laptops for low income job seekers.
 The Dress for Success Club offers job seekers and other qualified customers a discount on appropriate attire for work and job interviews.